 All Ford F-250 Super Duty trucks come standard with a 4G wireless modem and a 2.3-inch display.
 Optional features include voice and touchscreen navigation via Ford’s SYNC 3 interface and an upgraded 8-inch in-dash display.
 Other upgrades include 110V outlets and integrated tailgate steps.

 The Nissan Frontier is a reliable truck at an affordable price.
 While it may not have a dozen trim packages and powerplants to choose from, it is a reliable work truck that will get you and your tools from job to job.

 The Nissan Frontier is available with a 3.8L Direct Injection Gasoline (DIG) DOHC 24-valve V6 engine.
 This motor can generate 310 horsepower and 281-foot pounds of torque and offers a maximum towing capacity of 6,720 pounds.

 The fuel-efficient 3.8L motor gets an EPA-estimated 24 miles per gallon highway.

 The Frontier can handle up to 1,460 pounds of cargo in either a five or six-foot bed length.

 Keyless entry, power door locks, power windows, and traction and traction control are all standard features on the Frontier.
 While this work truck doesn’t offer many luxury items, there is an optional hill start assist, auto-dimming headlights, and multiple cargo rack configurations to choose from.

 The Nissan Frontier features a nice 7” touchscreen as standard equipment and an additional 5.8” display with the optional Nissan Navigation System.
-Bluetooth connectivity, aux jack, and USB port also come standard on the Frontier.
+Bluetooth connectivity, an aux jack, and a USB port also come standard on the Frontier.